learn-co-students/oo-practice-assignment---use-this-one--oo-practice---use-this-one-1598382523/README.md

     Doctor.all: should return a list of all doctor instances Doctor#greet: should print a greeting that would make any patient feel welcomed!
     Doctor.find_by_speciality: should take a specialty string as an argument and return a list of the doctors who have that specialty

+Day 4:
+Associations:
+    A Patient should belong to a Doctor
+    A Doctor can have many Patients
+Patient
+    Patient#doctor should return the Doctor instance for this patient Patient#change_doctors should take a doctor instance and update the patient’s doctor Doctor
+    Doctor#patients should return an array of all the Patients for that doctor Doctor#discharge_patient should set a patient’s doctor to nil, only if the patient belongs to the current doctor Doctor#transfer_patient should change a patient’s doctor to another doctor.
+This should only work if the patient belongs to the current doctor.